Diabetes and menopause: A twin challenge

 - Ask your doctor about cholesterol-lowering medications.
 If you have diabetes, you're at increased risk of cardiovascular disease.
 The risk increases even more when you reach menopause.
 To reduce the risk, eat healthy foods and exercise regularly.
 Your doctor may recommend cholesterol-lowering medication if you're not already taking it.

 If weight gain is a problem, a registered dietitian can help you revise your meal plans.
-For some women, hormone therapy may be a good option.
+Hormone replacement therapy might be a good option, too.

 Having diabetes while going through menopause can be a twin challenge.
 Work closely with your doctor to ease the transition.